rgordon95/ecommerce-react-redux-saga-demo/redux-saga-shopping-cart-server/README.md

 # Redux Saga Shopping Cart Back-end Server

 ## About
 This server is meant to mock the functionality of a real shopping application's back-end services.
-It comes ready-made and complete, but with no front-end application to consume its APIs.
-That task is left to you.

-### Demographics
-This application is meant to be used by, but not limited to, students completing Daniel Stern's Redux Saga course on Pluralsight.

 ### Usage
 1. Install dependencies: `npm install`